alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 Window Object
 - represents an open window in a browser
-- thee global object in the browser
+- the global object in the browser
 - the root of the DOM
 	- contains document property used to reference DOM